10 Things to Know Before Shipping a Car

 4. Never give a deposit

 Red flags should go up if a company asks for a deposit!
-Exclusive and reputable car carriers often do not require a deposit, but instead ask for a payment when the car is picked up or dropped off.
+Exclusive and reputable car carriers often do not require a deposit, but instead, ask for a payment when the car is picked up or dropped off.
 This allows you to ensure you are getting the service you expect and gives you a way to back out if they don’t live up to your expectations.
+We cover whether you should give auto transport companies deposit at Shipping a car?
+Should you pay a deposit?

 5. Never base your decision on price alone